 What Are Epoxy Resins?

-Epoxy Resins are two part high gloss coatings sold in craft shops, plastic stores, and stores which sell boat and wood finishes.
-Their main purpose is a durable, high gloss, pour-on finish.
-The resin comes as a two bottle kit, with one bottle the resin and the other a hardener.
-When equal amounts of resin and hardener are mixed, the compound heats up, then gels and hardens fully.
+Epoxy resins are two-part high-gloss coatings that are commonly sold in craft shops and stores that sell plastics or boat and wood finishes.
+Its main purpose is to create a durable, high-gloss, pour-on finish.
+The resin comes as a two-bottle kit; one bottle contains the resin and the other a hardener.
+When equal amounts of resin and hardener are mixed, the compound heats up, then gels before hardening fully.

 Dyes, colors, and fillers may be added to the mixture to simulate colors and textures.
-Dyes should be those designed for use with epoxy resins.
+You should only use dyes that are designed specifically for use with epoxy resins.
 Other coloring agents may react with the resin and destroy its normal properties.

 This is not a product which should be used by children.
-Keep bottles out of reach of children at all times.
+Keep bottles out of reach of children and pets at all times.